zach922/deltpage/README.md

 - 9/24/20:
 Pages are looking better, just need minor changes, correct images, and to finish philanthropy page.

--9/28/20
+- 9/28/20:
 The filter is working correctly.

-Now
+- 9/29/20:
+The site is mobile friendly for the most part.

 ## Typical React README